Spreading Models in Banach Space Theory: spreading models

 \chapter{$\ell^1$ spreading models}

 In this chapter we study $\ell^1$ spreading models generated by $\ff$-sequences.
-In the first section we establish the non distortion of $\ell^1$ spreading models and thus we extend the corresponding known result for spreading models of order 1 to the arbitrary order.
-In the second section we present a technique of splitting a generic assignment to an $\ff$-sequence.
-This technique will be used in the sequel to show that, under certain natural assumptions on the space $X$, whenever $X$ admits a $\ell^1$ spreading model of order $\xi$ then $X$ also admits a plegma block generated one of the same order.
-Finally in the last section we extend the well known result of H.P.
-Rosenthal concerning Ces\`aro summability of weakly null sequence to all spreading models of finite order.
+In the first section we establish the non distortion of $\ell^1$ spreading models and thus we extend the corresponding known result which holds for the classical spreading models.
+In the second section we present a technique of splitting a canonical tree decomposition of an $\ff$-sequence.
+This technique will be used to produce plegma block generated $\ell^1$ spreading models.
+Finally in the last section we extend the well known dichotomy of H.P.
+Rosenthal concerning Ces\`aro summability and $\ell^1$ spreading models (see \cite{AT}, \cite{M}).